Chronic obstructive pulmonary disease (COPD) causes damage to the lungs and narrows the airways (bronchi)

 Suddenly finding it harder to breathe usually makes people feel anxious, which can lead to even more trouble breathing.
 It is helpful to know how to react in these kinds of situations.
 An emergency plan of action can be useful here: It describes the typical symptoms and provides information on things like when it might be a good idea to change your medication schedule or dose, and when to see a doctor or go to hospital.

-often goes undetected at first.
+COPD often goes undetected at first.
 Smokers in particular often think it is simply a harmless “smoker’s cough.”
-But symptoms like a persistent cough and frequent shortness of breath can be signs of .
+But symptoms like a persistent cough and frequent shortness of breath can be signs of COPD.

 Initial tests can often be done by a family doctor.
 Any additional examinations need to be done by a lung specialist (a pulmonologist).

 Flare-ups are often triggered by respiratory infections (infections of the airways).
-A sore throat, sweats and fever can weaken your body even more if you already have .
-Because of this, people with should take special care to avoid infection during the cold and flu season.
+A sore throat, sweats and fever can weaken your body even more if you already have COPD.
+Because of this, people with COPD should take special care to avoid infection during the cold and flu season.
 This includes avoiding contact with people who have colds and with large crowds.
-It may also be a good idea to have a flu vaccine or pneumococcal vaccine.
+It may also be a good idea to have a flu, COVID-19 or pneumococcal vaccine.

-Medication is an essential part of daily treatment.
-It can either be inhaled (breathed in) or taken in the form of tablets.
-Depending on how far the disease has progressed, combinations of various drugs are commonly used.
+If these non-medication options do not help enough, medication is an essential part of daily COPD treatment.
+It is typically inhaled (breathed in), but can also be taken in the form of tablets.
+Depending on how far the disease has progressed, combinations of various drugs can be used, either as a long-term treatment or temporarily to relieve acute symptoms.
 The following medications are available:

-Drugs that open up (dilate) the airways (bronchodilators): These drugs are typically inhaled as a powder to make it easier to breathe.
-They include beta-2 agonists, anticholinergics, and methylxanthines.
+Drugs that open up (dilate) the airways (bronchodilators): These drugs are typically inhaled as a powder or spray to make it easier to breathe.
+They include beta-2 agonists and anticholinergics.

-At very advanced stages of , oxygen therapy is often needed as well.
-Different types of oxygen therapy are used, depending on how severe the disease is.
+At very advanced stages of COPD, oxygen therapy is often needed as well.

-Pulmonary rehabilitation helps people with to better cope with their disease and to live as normal a life as possible.
+Pulmonary rehabilitation helps people to better cope with COPD and to live as normal a life as possible.
 To help reach this goal, a treatment plan based on individual needs is created.
 The treatment plan includes a combination of physical exercise, an educational program on dealing with the disease and the treatment, and social and emotional support.

 Many find it helpful to adjust their lifestyle and daily routine according to their body's needs and responses.
 Some focus more on things that are especially important to them.
 Other people find specialized breathing and relaxation exercises helpful, allow themselves lots of rest or do low-impact sports when they feel up to it.